We are proud to present Themis, a novel cryptographic services library.

 How it works

-Themis is built around ease of use.
+Themis is built around the ease of use.
 Let's say we have a client-server communication infrastructure:

 It is represented by Python server built with Tornado framework: